Three.js documentation

 We can now rotate our objects on our tick

-function as we did on the Animation lesson:
+function, as we did in the Animation lesson:

 /**